xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 # Introduction

 For simplicity, Telemetry configuration is often shown without TLS.
 It is easier as no certificate management is required.
-However, a important benefit of gRPC is lost: encryption.
+However, an important benefit of gRPC is lost: encryption.
 While it can still be used, it is not recommended for production.

 This article is a follow up to my [previous article](https://xrdocs.io/telemetry/tutorials/telemetry-stack-update-qos-interface-statistics-example/) on the TIG stack.
 It will reuse the same configuration examples and describe the steps on how to use gRPC dial-out or dial-in methods with TLS for authentication and encryption between a Telemetry collector and IOS XR routers.

 There was already a great article on using gRPC with TLS from Shelly [Pipeline with gRPC](https://xrdocs.io/telemetry/tutorials/2017-05-08-pipeline-with-grpc/).
-This article was much inspired by this previous one, though all configuration are now based on the Telegraf collector.
+This article was much inspired by this previous one, though all configurations are now based on the Telegraf collector.

 # Certificates

 In order to use TLS, certificates are required.
-If you already have your own PKI (Public Key Infrastructure), you should be able to generate certificates for the Telegraf collector and routers
+If you already have your own PKI (Public Key Infrastructure), you should be able to generate certificates for the Telegraf collector and routers.

 In the next section, we will show, as an example, how to create our own root CA and generates certificates to be used by gRPC.